 Historical Context

 The concept of calculating distances between points and geometric shapes has ancient roots, with early forms appearing in Euclidean geometry.
-However, the modern formulation of the distance from point to plane formula emerged with the development of analytic geometry and vector calculus in the 17th and 19th centuries.
+Still, the modern formulation of the distance from point to plane formula emerged with the development of analytic geometry and vector calculus in the 17th and 19th centuries.
 Mathematicians like René Descartes and Carl Friedrich Gauss laid the groundwork for representing geometric objects with algebraic equations, enabling the precise calculation of distances and spatial relationships.

 Practical Examples